 The correlative in A Course in Miracles is the miracle itself which “must be expressed in a language that the recipient can understand without fear” (T-2.IV.5:3), thus allowing for an enhanced communication experience between self and spirit.
-And later in the material we are reminded that the course comes from Jesus because “his words have reached you in language you can love and understand” (M-23.7:1).
+And later in the material we are reminded that the course reaches us through the symbolism of Jesus because “his words have reached you in language you can love and understand” (M-23.7:1).

 So other scriptures, teachers and belief systems are possible.
 What matters is finding the one that speaks to us, in order that we might begin to learn in the accelerated way that comes naturally to those who are on their “right” path, accompanied by their “right” teacher.

 I put “right” in quotes here to emphasize that “right” in this case is relative.
 What works for me may not work for you and in some instances cannot possibly work for you.
 I have friends who are deeply committed to their Buddhist practice.
-I wouldn’t dream of insisting that they switch to ACIM, or stock their shelves with Tara Singh and Ken Wapnick.
-The best measure of a teacher or scripture is not whether it is right or wrong, but whether it is helpful or not.
+I wouldn’t dream of insisting that they switch to ACIM, or stock their shelves with books by Tara Singh and Ken Wapnick.
+The best measure of a teacher or scripture is not whether it is right or wrong, but whether it is helpful.

 Of course, this is a deeply personal process.
 There are students out there – perhaps you are one – who finds Gary Renard to be resonant in this way.
 Or David Hoffmeister.
 Or Susan Dugan.
 Could be someone outside the ACIM community like Mooji or Fred Davis.
 Resonance is akin to a favorite color.
 Nobody else can choose it for us.
 And often, we can’t explain it ourselves.
 But it always presents a clear choice: follow or don’t follow, step into the flow or back from the flow.
 There are no half-measures in the space of resonance because we don’t want them.
 We are ready to leap.
 We are ready to test the experience of letting go.